bilgino/angularforddd/README.md

 Aggregate entity checklist:

 - Is a top-level business object
+- Is bounded from the viewpoint of a business use cases
 - Is based on a root entity and acts as a collection of domain-related entities and value objects
 - Has identity, state, lifecycle and receives the name of a bounded context
-- It is modeled around use cases, protecting domain invariants, encapsulation and data integrity
+- It is modeled around protecting domain invariants, encapsulation and data integrity
-- Is bounded from the viewpoint of a business use cases
 - Invariants must be satisfied for each state change
 - Validates all incoming actions and ensures that modifications don't contradict business rules
 - The internal state can only be mutated by its own public interface
-- Relations between aggregates are managed by ID properties
+- Relations between aggregates should be handled through ID properties
 - Each use case should have only one aggregate, but can use other aggregates to retrieve information
 - Multiple aggregates can reuse one single value object

 **» Routing and Aggregates**<br/>

-Because the navigation mechanism of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
+Because the navigation workflow of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
 Because an aggregate builds a cluster of domain-related entities and value objects, wouldn't we then have to cluster resources instead?
-With that in mind, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses` etc. to a client-side aggregate, if the requested resource isn't already an aggregation of related resources?
+With that in mind, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses` etc. to a client-side aggregate, presuming that the requested resource isn't already an aggregation of related resources?

-In the traditional database-centric approach, database tables and their relations were identified as resources or as a resource model.
+In the database-centric approach, database tables and their relations are identified as the foundation of resources or resource models.
 But is this common and always true?
-Well, it all depends on the requirements of the project and how we define a resource!
-A resource may be a representation of a single entity or a composition of several entities modeled around business use cases / business processes, database tables or GUI models.
+Well, it all depends on the requirements of the project and how we define a REST resource!
+A RESET resource may be a representation of a single entity or a composition of several entities modeled around business use cases / business processes, database tables or GUI models.
 That is, Domain-Driven, Data-Driven or UX-Driven!

-Unless a resource doesn't already represent an aggregate, the aggregate must be stitched together for each initial routing event and must provide a query API to its internal state.
+Unless a REST resource doesn't already represent an aggregate, the aggregate must be stitched together for each initial routing event and must provide a query API to its internal state.
 Subsequently, an application service provides the public interface to cover all queries to the internal state of an aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying data model.

-Unfortunately, this approach won't work, because the creation process of a client-side aggregate may require hundreds of additional HTTP requests (N + 1 Problem).
+Unfortunately, this approach won't work, because the creation process of an aggregate on the client-side may require hundreds of additional HTTP requests (N + 1 Problem).
 Hence, the aggregate must be provided by the backend!
 Even in the case of server-side generated aggregates, something seems to be wrong!

-If the requested order aggregate through the URI `/orders` also encloses related resources such as customers, products or addresses, the question arises of how to update the address of an order?
-Either we use a method of the aggregate like `Order.updateDeliveryAddress(address)` and process `PUT /orders/id` or we break out and use a dedicated URI like `PUT /orders/id/address`.
-The second approach may contradict the concepts of building aggregates in behalf of Domain-Driven Design where an aggregate shouldn't reveal its internal state!
+If the requested aggregate e.g. order aggregate (`/orders/22`) encloses related data such as customers, products or addresses, the question arises of how to update the address of an order?
+Either we use a public interface of an aggregate like `Order.updateDeliveryAddress(address)` and process `PUT /orders/id`, or we break out and use a dedicated URI like `PUT /orders/id/address`.
+The second approach may contradict the ideas of aggregate encapsulation as an aggregate shouldn't reveal its internal state!

 ![](src/assets/images/Aggregate_ACL.PNG)